 Cutting the carpet to fit into the gap between the tack strip and the transition can be tricky.
 You don't want it too big and you don't want to cut the carpet short.
 It needs to be cut just a little past the transition so the excess can be tucked down into the gap.
 I will explain how I cut the carpet with the carpet knife, here goes.

 I need to mention here again that carpet knives can be dangerous as they are extremely sharp.

 First I make sure I have a new blade in the knife.
 Next I make a small cut perpendicular to the transition just up to the transition.
 This way I can see where the transition is so I will know where to cut along the transition.
-Next I put he blade parallel to the transition, with the blade pushed up against the transition and angled toward the transition I cut along slowly keeping the blade angled so there will be a little carpet overlapping the transition after the cut.
+Next I put the blade parallel to the transition, with the blade pushed up against the transition and angled toward the transition I cut along slowly keeping the leaves angled so there will be a little carpet overlap the transition after the cut.

-This is how you want the finished door way to look when it is completed.
+This is how you want it finished by way of look when it's completed.

 Return to Laminate Transitions Page from Finishing Carpet to Laminate Transition Page

 Return to Home Page From Finishing Carpet to Laminate Transition Page